Should Canada Strengthen Its Carbon Pricing Rules?

 2. Submit your feedback by email to tarificationducarbone-carbonpricing@ec.gc.ca by the deadline.

-3. Register for the technical webinar on January 6, 2026 by emailing tarificationducarbone-carbonpricing@ec.gc.ca.
+3. To attend the technical webinar on January 6, 2026, email tarificationducarbone-carbonpricing@ec.gc.ca to register.

 Events